 DesktopX

-DesktopX is a software that lets users build their own desktops.
+DesktopX is a program that lets users build their own desktops.
 It does this by giving users access to desktop objects.
 These objects can come in all sizes and shapes.
 They can have scripts attached to them, they can be combined together to form mini applications or turned into an entire desktop.

 1. Objects - DesktopX supports desktop objects.
 Objects can be live data or just images.
 They run as part of the DesktopX environment.